-The PhD level program at Northeastern University is flexible and may be adapted to any subject area in civil and environmental engineering, including interdisciplinary options within the department or across departments or colleges.
+The Civil Engineering PhD program at Northeastern University is flexible and may be adapted to any subject area in civil and environmental engineering.
+The Graduate School of Engineering also offers an interdisciplinary Doctor of Philosophy degree involving substantial work in two or more academic departments or disciplines (Interdisciplinary Engineering, PhD).

 Funding is available for graduate students focused on research in the form of graduate research assistantships, graduate teaching assistantships, and fellowships.